-PacifiCorp provides the economic analysis presented in Mr. Link's testimony and exhibits, which show the revenue stream and expenses associated with the proxy wind projects and demonstrates that the project is a risk-adjusted, least-cost alternative to serve customer loads.
-The approximate operational, maintenance and ongoing capital costs expected as a result of this project are presented in Confidential Exhibit CAT1-5.
+PacifiCorp provides the economic analysis presented in Mr. Link's testimony and exhibits which show the revenue stream and expenses associated with the proxy wind project and which demonstrates that the project is a risk-adjusted, least-cost alternative to serve customer loads.
+The approximate operational, maintenance, and ongoing capital costs expected as a result of each project are presented in Confidential Exhibit CAT2-5.
 Wind lease royalty costs are included in these amounts.
-Routine maintenance of the WTGs will be necessary to maximize performance Rocky Mountain Power Exhibit RMP \\(CAT-1) Page 4 of 13 Docket No. 17-035-40 Witness: Chad A. Teply and detect potential malfunctions.
+Routine maintenance of the WTGs will be necessary to maximize performance and detect potential malfunctions.
 Operational and maintenance ("O&M") procedures will be established in accordance with the WTG manufacturer's recommendations.
 Scheduled maintenance will be conducted approximately every six months on each WTG.
 Substations, stepup transformers, and pad-mounted transformers will be maintained as part of normal operating activities.
 Periodic maintenance of underground collection lines will also be required.
 No substantial quantities of industrial materials will be brought onto or removed from the site during execution of O&M tasks.
 Project operation will use lubricants, oils, grease, antifreeze, degreasers, and hydraulic fluids, which will be stored in approved containers and located above ground.
 During operation, it is also anticipated that hazardous waste generation will be either zero or minimal.
 A minimal amount of energy will be required to operate the project.
 O&M costs reported include labor, employee expenses, materials, and contracts.

+REDACTED

+Rocky Mountain Power

+Exhibit RMP\\\(CAT-2) Page 5 of 14

+Docket No. 17-035-40

+Witness: Chad A. Teply

-(I) The estimated start and completion dates of the proposed construction or date of acquisition:
+(I) The estimated start and completion dates of the proposed construction or date of

+acquisition:

 PacifiCorp proposes to begin engineering and construction of the project in April 2018.
-The proposed project commercial operation (in-service) date is November 2020, under normal construction circumstances, weather conditions, labor availability, materials delivery, and permit and agreement processing durations.
-An indicative project execution schedule is provided as Confidential Exhibit CAT1-6.
+The proposed project commercial operation (in-service) operating date is November 2020, under normal: construction circumstances, weather conditions, labor availability, materials delivery, and permit / agreement processing durations.
+An indicative project execution schedule for each project is provided as Confidential Exhibit CAT2-6.